 I use WordPress for journalling, blogging, and my personal website.

 Journalling: I’ve tried various methods.
 I’ve used physical journals, computer documents (Pages, Word, text files), online applications (Penzu), and even video games (My Secret World by Imagine).
-I like using a free WordPress account best now.
-It’s private, accessibly from anywhere, searchable, and aesthetically pleasing.
+I really liked using a free WordPress account to journal.
+It was private, accessible from anywhere, searchable, and aesthetically pleasing.

 Personal Site: That’s what this website is!
 I was using a free account for a while.
 Then I felt it was time to get more official.
 I wanted a shorter URL, no advertisements, and to show I was serious about my site.
 A website helps you stand out from the rest.

 I love Cold Turkey Blocker and Cold Turkey Writer.
 I’m using the free versions of both.
 Cold Turkey Blocker will stop you from being distracted from the Internet, and it can block other desktop apps too if you get the Pro version, which is decently priced I think.
-Freedom is also a good blocker and will also block your iPhone.
+Freedom is also a good blocker and will also block your phone.
 Freedom requires payment though.
-Cold Turkey is enough for me, and I’m using a Pixel anyway.

 Cold Turkey Writer is a program that won’t quit until you write a certain number of words or for a certain amount of time.
 You can also not use those restrictions, but that’s what I love about it.
 It just won’t quit, so you’re stuck to your promise to yourself!